 Football players and fans take to the snow in different ways, some seeing it as an unwanted cold annoyance, whereas some see it as an opportunity to entertain.
+It’s a rare occurrence, though, and deserves to be celebrated when we do get it.

 However, the snow left the referee searching for the penalty spot – and he even had to count out the yards.